 The New York Times report also added that officials from the right political spectrum were urging Prime Minister Giuseppe Conte in January to place returning schoolchildren from Chinese immigrant families in the northern regions under quarantine.
 However, officials from the left criticized the proposal as populist and fear-mongering

 Conte subsequently implemented some measures on January 30 by banning all flights in and out of China.
 The government further declared a national emergency on January 31 after it confirmed two COVID-19 cases on the same day.
-However, these actions were too late.
+However, when compared to the response of Taiwan or the measures undertaken by South Korea, these actions were too late.

 An epidemiological analysis of Lombardy, the specific epicenter of the COVID-19 outbreak in Italy, revealed that the novel coronavirus SARS-CoV-2 was already in the country as early as January 1, thus concluding that disease went undetected for weeks.
 The study looked at nearly 6000 laboratory-confirmed cases to explore how the outbreak unfolded in the region.